OfficeDev/Microsoft-Teams-Samples/samples/meeting-av-filters/csharp/README.md

    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App

-9) Open any teams meeting and navigate to effects page
+9) Open any Microsoft Teams meeting and navigate to effects page
  -  ![filter-page](MeetingAVFilter/Images/MeetingFilterPage.png)

 10) From the effects page, select others and select the custom filters we have uploaded.